Alaska Airlines Premium Class: Is it worth the upgrade in 2023?

 Alaska Airlines Premium Class Seat Map

-The seating chart or arrangement depends upon the aircraft type and requirements of airlines.
-Alaska Airlines operates a fleet manufactured by Airbus, Boeing, Bombardier and Embraer.
+The seating chart or arrangement depends upon the aircraft type and requirements of the airlines.
+Alaska Airlines operates a fleet manufactured by Airbus, Boeing, Bombardier, and Embraer.
 So, the seating arrangement is different on various aircraft models.

 Let’s look at the seating chart of the Boeing 737-800.